Labor Market Information System (LMIS) for Economic Zones concept in Bangladesh (June 2022-January 2023)

 The team at CEI are in the process of putting together the LMIS Architecture and preparing to roll out the innovative approach across the Economic Zones.

-Support the National Skills Development and Employment Promotion Strategy (May 2021 - ongoing)
+Support the National Skills Development and Employment Promotion Strategy in Rwanda (May 2021 - November 2022)

 The Government of Rwanda’s approach to Employment Promotion and Skills Development has been guided by the National Employment Programme since 2014 (NEP).
 Due to phasing out of the NEP, in 2019 the National Skills Development and Employment Promotion Strategy (NSDEPS) was developed by RDB Chief Skills Office (CSO) and relevant stakeholders.
 The Strategy takes a holistic approach across the full continuum of skills development and employment promotion based on NST 1 priority sectors.
 It consists of three pillars: (1) Skills Development, (2) Employment Promotion, (3) Labour Market Matching.